Medication Search - Nu-Tiaprofenic

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Nu-Tiaprofenic medication?
+Who should NOT take Nu-Tiaprofenic?

 Tiaprofenic acid should not be taken by anyone who: